-CITY OF COEUR D'ALENE

-Joe Dunlap, President

-Shannon Goodrich, Clerk of the Board

-APPROVED as to form and legality this day of April, 2016.
+CITY OF COEUR D'ALENE NORTH IDAHO COLLEGE By:Steve Widmyer, Mayor By: Joe Dunlap, President Attest: Attest: Renata McLeod, City Clerk Shannon Goodrich, Clerk of the Board APPROVED as to form and legality this day of April, 2016.
+By: Michael C. Gridley, City Attorney By: Mark Lyons, Attorney for North Idaho College

-Coeur d'Alene Police Department